temporalio/proposals/dotnet/sdk-phase-1.md

 * This is standard practice in .NET, and of course this doesn't apply everywhere, just these three pieces that are most likely to be instantiated at a high level

-#### Why have Temporal.Client, Temporal.Worker, Temporal.Converters, and Temporal.Exceptions as separate namespaces?
+#### Why have Temporalio.Client, Temporalio.Worker, Temporalio.Converters, and Temporalio.Exceptions as separate namespaces?

-* While it'd be fairly normal to have all of these types just in the top-level `Temporal` namespace in .NET, the list just grew too large
+* While it'd be fairly normal to have all of these types just in the top-level `Temporalio` namespace in .NET, the list just grew too large
 * For the dozen exceptions alone it became annoying and also tempting to put them as inner classes just to keep file count reasonable
 * These are reasonable boundaries of separation
-* We still will keep common pieces like `Runtime`, `WorkflowHistory`, `RetryOptions`, etc in the top-level `Temporal` namespace
+* We still will keep common pieces like `Runtime`, `WorkflowHistory`, `RetryOptions`, etc in the top-level `Temporalio` namespace

-#### Why put interceptors in Temporal.Client.Interceptors and Temporal.Worker.Interceptors?
+#### Why put interceptors in Temporalio.Client.Interceptors and Temporalio.Worker.Interceptors?

 * The class count is too high for those input types and I didn't want huge inner classes
 * It's a logical separation since most won't use interceptors
 * .NET does not have circular import concerns.
 Like Java packages, namespaces of a common assembly can reference each other circularly

-#### Why the "Refs" pattern?
-Why not source generation?

-* Adding source generation, while mostly transparent on build, is not necessary (yet?) for what we're needing
-  * The only reason we need any of this is method references because .NET doesn't have them
-* This does preclude us from adding source generation later as sugar, but at least it'd be optional
-  * It would let you have a "workflow client" generated specifically for your workflow, which is neat
-  * We'll see if the workflow implementation phase provides other worthy use cases

-#### Why not an existing Rust-to-.Net helper library?
+#### Why not an existing Rust-to-.NET helper library?

 * There are none that meet our needs and are robust enough
   * https://github.com/ralfbiedert/interoptopus doesn't give much and has limitations